Performative male: Contests

 Following the tradition of 2024 look-alike contests, many performative male contests have been held in cities around the United States, for example a competition in Capitol Hill, Seattle on August 9 organized by Lanna Rain and Guinevere which involved dozens of contestants, brought in many spectators, and attracted attention online; the winner was awarded with a record player and a vinyl of Submarine by The Marías.
 Shortly after, Calvin Thai, a matcha pop-up co-owner in Chicago, held a similar competition in Wicker Park upon hearing about it.

 Later, two similar contests were scheduled to be held in San Francisco.
 One of the organizers was Kake Jin, a 20-year-old who decided to host one there after seeing one happen in her home country, Canada.
 The contests drew hundreds of attendees and made use of artificial intelligence to rate each contestant on a scale of 0 to 100.
 It was sponsored by several entities, including a startup and a matcha company.

 In September, performative male contests were held among the student bodies at Cornell University, the University of Florida, the University of Memphis, Baylor University, and Temple University.
 A contest was also held at Yale University, at the Women's Table by Cross Campus, after which administrators stated that the event violated "Yale's policy on the use of outdoor space."
 Some organizers called it a "made-up rule," while other students called out the administration's hypocrisy in arresting pro-Palestinian protesters on campus on those policy grounds in 2024 while not punishing the organizers of the performative male contest for the same violation.

+Outside of the United States, several universities in the United Kingdom also partook in the performative male contest trend.
+A BSc psychology student from the University of Leeds, Mina Gjana, held a competition on January 31st, 2026.
+As mentioned by The Leeds Tab, the event was for entertainment, but it also highlighted a local charity fighting period poverty, Freedom4Girls.

+In media

+On the episode of Saturday Night Live aired 13 December 2025, a sketch known as "Bachelorette Party Strippers" aired featuring Ben Marshall and guest host Josh O'Connor as two strippers at a hen party who embody the soft boy aesthetic and could be seen as performative males.